 In Indonesia, approximately 4,5 million children ages 7-18 drop out of school because of financial difficulties.
 These children grow up uneducated and unable to obtain decent jobs that would enable their own children to go to school.
 If the last generation grew up in poverty, the next generation will most likely do the same and the cycle repeats itself again and again.

-YUM provides school sponsorships for children between the ages of 6 and 20 in Jakarta, in West Java and in Central Kalimantan.
+The sponsorship program is one of YUM’s oldest projects, where school children ranging from elementary, junior high, high school and university students in Jakarta, in West Java and in Central Kalimantan are supported by donors.
 A school sponsorship provides families with financial support to cover the cost of a child’s schoolbooks, equipment, uniform and fees at a local school.
 It also includes bi-annual medical check-up and parenting meetings.

 Families of sponsored children are regularly visited by a YUM social worker and are required to demonstrate a commitment to education through their children’s regular school attendance and satisfactory results.